Up opening sequence: Music

 The Hollywood News felt the "Married Life" composition enveloped and evolved the scene.

 Awards and nominations

 Michael Giacchino won the Academy Award for Best Original Score at the 82nd ceremony, and the Grammy Award for Best Instrumental Composition for the "Married Life" portion of the score at the 2010 ceremony.

+Parodies

+The opening scene for Up has inspired numerous parodies, including the It's Always Sunny in Philadelphia episode The Gang Saves the Day, The Amazing World of Gumball episodes "The Love" and "The Choices", and an Itchy & Scratchy Show skit entitled "P.U."